alex94s/ithaka/docs/README.md

 # ithaka

-**ithaka** is a modular Python framework for researching, backtesting, and operating systematic trading strategies across asset classes.
+A modular Python framework for researching, backtesting, and operating systematic trading strategies across asset classes.

 It is designed around a small, stable core and a growing set of strategy modules, making it suitable for both exploratory research and live portfolio tracking.